New Provincial Public Health Measures

 Funding for Businesses Impacted By COVID-19

 - Small and Medium Enterprise Relaunch Grant: The Small and Medium Enterprise Relaunch Grant offers financial assistance to Alberta businesses, cooperatives, and non-profit organizations that were ordered to close or curtail operations, and that experienced a revenue reduction of at least 30%, as a result of the COVID-19 pandemic.
 Businesses, cooperatives and non-profits can use these funds as they see fit to help offset a portion of the impact of new public health measures or their relaunch costs, such as implementing measures to minimize the risk of virus transmission, which could include physical barriers, purchasing personal protective equipment and disinfecting supplies, paying rent and employee wages, replacing inventory and more.
-To support businesses affected by the public health measures the Spring application deadline is May 31, 2021.
-For more information, including updated eligibility criteria and how to apply, visit https://www.alberta.ca/sme-relaunch-grant.aspx.
+The Spring application deadline was June 30, 2021.
+For more information, or to check your application status, visit https://www.alberta.ca/sme-relaunch-grant.aspx.

 - Additional Government of Alberta Support: The Government of Alberta is providing emergency funding and support for businesses, such as corporate income tax changes, WCB premium payment deferral, rent assistance, etc. Click the link for more information: Government of Alberta assistance for businesses impacted by COVID-19

 - Canada Emergency Rent Subsidy (CERS): The Government of Canada is providing the Canada Emergency Rent Subsidy (CERS) for Canadian businesses, non-profit organizations, or charities who have seen a drop in revenue due to the COVID-19 pandemic.
 These may be eligible for a subsidy to cover part of their commercial rent or property expenses, starting on September 27, 2020, until June 2021.
 Click the link for more information: Government of Canada assistance for businesses, non-profits, and charities impacted by COVID-19

 Click the link for more information: Community Futures Small Business Loans

 Resources for Businesses Impacted By COVID-19